 Plan for the number of guests based on the practical space in your home.
 When hosting your first slumber party have only a few guests, instead of many.
 Limit the number of guests to ensure there is enough room for the kids to lie down and still have room for others to walk into and out of the room without stepping on another sleeping guest.

 Ask the guests and their parents to bring sleeping bags and pillows to the event.
 While you don’t have to provide pillows, linens and quilts, have some extras available in case any guest gets cold or needs an extra pillow.

-Let the parents and kids know how many guests are coming and expectations about type of movies or activities.
-Get a nighttime contact number for each kid’s parent or guardian and make sure that they are prepared answer in the rare case you call them.
-If any guest needs your help, even in the middle of the night, let them know where to find you and how to ask you for assistance.
+Let the parents and kids know how many guests are coming and expectations about the type of movies or activities.
+Get a night time contact number for each kid’s parent or guardian and make sure that they are prepared to answer in the rare case you call them.
+If any guests need your help, even in the middle of the night, let them know where to find you and how to ask you for assistance.
 You will need to be able to wake up and maybe even go without as much sleep yourself during the slumber party.

 When the guests arrive, be sure to restate the rules, such as staying inside the house, noise levels, quiet-time (don’t expect the kids to fall asleep at that time), types of games and movies, and morning activities like breakfast.
 Make your teens comfortable by letting them know where the bathrooms and water are.